Ninjin89/typexmltoexpansionmarket/README.md

 # Type.xml to Expansion Market converter

-Quick made this tool, maybe there will be updates coming.
+Quick made this tool, maybe there will be updates coming & source release.
 If something is not working let me know maybe i can update the tool for you. https://discord.gg/p3uXedtupP